 During winter, fish smaller jigs, deeper plastics, jig-head worms, drop shot rigs and jigging spoons.
 Concentrate on deeper areas such as creek channels, ditches, main-lake points and rocky areas.
 In the spring, use jerkbaits, spinnerbaits, jig-head worms and drop shot rigs.
 Focus on main-lake points, secondary points and standing timber.
 Throughout summer, use jig-head worms, drop shot rigs and deeper plastics along deeper main-lake areas, off shore humps, rip-rap areas and bridges.
 In the fall, fish smaller crankbaits, jerkbaits, jig-head worms and drop shot rigs.
 Fish areas such as main-lake points, river channel markers, off shore humps and bridges.

 A special striped bass regulation is in place at Lake Russell to manage the striped bass population as a trophy fishery.
 The striped bass regulation at Lake Russell is two (2) striped bass or hybrid bass per day, only one (1) of which can exceed 34 inches in length.
-With the special regulation in place, striped bass will be stocked at very low densities every third year (cycle began in 2011) to facilitate reaching management goals.
+With the special regulation in place, striped bass have been stocked at very low densities every third year (cycle began in 2011) to facilitate reaching management goals.
 Continue to expect striped bass catch rates to be low.
-However, expect the average striped bass to be in the 10 to 12 pound range, with many over the 20 pound mark.
+However, expect the average striped bass to be in the 12 to 15 pound range, with many over the 25 pound mark.

 Live bait, bucktail jigs, swim baits and jigging spoons are effective.